Britton's mother is a doctor; his father is a contractor.

 August 24, 2016: Though the Nationals couldn't steal a win from Zach and the Orioles, they did steal the closer's Major League-record streak of consecutive scoreless appearances, ending the lefty's run at 43.

-Britton finished off a 10-8 Baltimore victory at Nationals Park but allowed a run on two hits in the process.
+Britton finished off a 10-8 Baltimore victory at Nationals Park but allowed a run on two hits.
 The closer entered with one out in the bottom of the ninth following a Daniel Murphy grand slam that cut the Orioles' lead to three runs.
 He allowed a single to Bryce Harper and an RBI double to Anthony Rendon, and just like that, the streak was over.

-April 14, 2017: Zach converted his 54th consecutive save in Baltimore's 6-4 victory over the Blue Jays at Rogers Centre, tying an American League record.
-Tom Gordon of the Red Sox also converted 54 straight save chances from 1998-99.
-The Major League record is 84 consecutive saves by the Dodgers' Eric Gagne from 2002-04.
+April 14, 2017: Zack converted his 54th consecutive save in Baltimore's 6-4 victory over the Blue Jays at Rogers Centre, tying an AL record.
+Tom Gordon of the Red Sox also converted 54 straight save chances from 1998-1999.
+The Major League record is 84 consecutive saves by the Dodgers' Eric Gagne from 2002-2004.

 March-June 6, 2012: Britton was not able to pitch much during spring training because of persistent left shoulder inflammation.
 He started the season on the D.L.
 An MRI did not show any big problems, no tears or anything.
 But something in there was causing inflammation.